 All plants need water to grow, but how much is too much?
 Should I be watering everyday?

-Sometimes we think our plants need a little too much water.
-So we end up overwatering them, they die from consistent water abuse and end up thinking we just have a black thumb and are going to kill every plant we ever own.
+Sometimes we end up overwatering them, the plants die, and end up thinking we just have a black thumb and are going to kill every plant we ever own.

 But you can keep plants alive, I promise.
-You just have to stop overwatering them, and that’s where bottom watering comes in.
+You just have to stop overwatering them, and that’s where bottom watering plants comes into play.

 What is Bottom Watering?

-Bottom watering is as simple as it sounds, you just water your plants from the bottom instead of the top.
+Bottom watering (also called reverse watering) is as simple as it sounds, you just water your plants from the bottom instead of the top.
 Instead of forcing your plants to take all the water you pour on them, you let them soak it up from the bottom.
 It’s really that simple.

 What You’re Going to Need